s204257/Final_project_02806/final.markdown

 ![Crashes pr. year](motor_vehicle_collisions_by_year.png)

 Between 2013 and 2019, traffic collisions in NYC rose steadily, peaking in 2015 with over 85,000 recorded incidents (NYPD, 2024).
 The trend plateaued thereafter—until 2020, when the pandemic triggered a sharp decline.
-That year saw an abrupt drop in overall traffic volume as lockdowns and remote work transformed mobility patterns
+That year saw an abrupt drop in overall traffic volume as lockdowns and remote work transformed mobility patterns.

 Interestingly, collision rates did not fully rebound after restrictions lifted.
 Instead, post-2020 figures suggest a subtle but lasting reduction in total crashes, raising questions about whether urban travel has permanently changed.